8 Types of Herons in Oklahoma

 It has a short neck, short legs, and almost no tail-ea feature it shares with several relatives.

-Its feathers have brown and white mottling, which help camouflage it on either shoreline or floating vegetation, making them difficult to spot but providing excellent protection while they hunt.
+Its feathers have brown and white mottling, which helps camouflage it on shoreline or floating vegetation.
+This makes it difficult to spot but provides excellent protection while it hunts.

 Least Bitterns are wetland types of herons in Oklahoma that inhabit swamps, marshes, or lakes with abundant aquatic vegetation like cattails and bulrushes.